Facts and figures

 Sussex has developed a reputation for innovation and inspiration, and attracts leading thinkers and researchers.

-We have had three Nobel Prize winners have been members of staff at Sussex.
+Five Nobel Prize winners have been members of staff at Sussex.
 We have also had 12 Fellows of the British Academy and a winner of the prestigious Crafoord Prize on our staff.

 From its foundation, Sussex has had an international perspective and fostered a diverse, multi-national community in our academic activities and its outlook.

 We attract staff and students from more than 100 countries to our campus, and nearly a third of staff come from outside the UK.

 Our research tackles major world issues with leading areas of expertise such as climate change and development studies.